 - Differences in spike timing regularity reflect systematic differences in expression of voltage-gated K channels and, possibly, sodium (Na) channels (see Selina Baeza-Loya’s Current project).

-B, Utricular hair cells (B, type I and type II) transduce linear head accelerations and head tilt into receptor potentials, which drive transmission across highly specialized calyx and bouton terminals of utricular afferent neurons (B).
-Postsynaptic responses in the afferent terminals initiate patterns of action potentials (spike trains) at hemi-nodes, which propagate along the vestibular nerve through bipolar cell bodies (VGN) in the vestibular ganglion and on to central targets in the brainstem and cerebellum.
+B, Utricular hair cells of 2 types (HCI and II) transduce linear head accelerations and head tilt into receptor potentials, which drive transmission across highly specialized calyx and bouton afferent terminals.
+Postsynaptic responses in the afferent terminals arrive at hemi-nodes where they initiate spike trains that propagate along the nerve fibers through cell bodies (vestibular ganglion neurons, VGNs) and on to central targets in the brainstem and cerebellum.
 These afferent signals contribute to our sense of heading and drive fast, accurate reflexes that stabilize vision and balance as we move.

-Several of our ongoing investigations (see Current Projects) concern the roles of specialized ion channels in synaptic transmission mechanisms (C).
-Synaptic transmission involves both quantal transmission: glutamate release from synaptic vesicles clustered at presynaptic ribbons, and novel non-quantal transmission occurs by fast positive ion flow through open low-voltage-activated ion channels in both the pre-synaptic hair cell membrane (K,L channels) and post-synaptic calyx membrane (Kv1, Kv7, HCN), and by slower modulation of K+ level in the extended synaptic cleft.
+- Computational analysis from our collaboration with the Raphael and Lysakowski labs (below) suggests that non-quantal transmission occurs by fast current flow through open low-voltage-activated ion channels in both the pre-synaptic hair cell membrane (K,L channels) and post-synaptic calyx membrane (Kv1, Kv7, HCN), and by slower modulation of K+ concentration in the extended synaptic cleft.

 - See Hannah Martin’s current project on the molecular nature of the unusual low-voltage-activated K conductance (gK,L) in HCI.

 Collaborations with other groups: